Christ-Mind-Teachings/cmi-wom/about.md

 below.

-The original recording of each session is available along side of transcript.
+The original recording of each session is available along side the transcript.
 When viewing the transcript click on the
 <i class="volume up icon"></i> icon to reveal the audio player.

 To see the *table of contents* click on the image for each core text.